I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 Video capture RTSP acquisition, frame thinning Generally none

-Lightweight evaluation YOLO, restricted area detection, dwell detection Generally none
+Lightweight judgment YOLO, restricted area detection, loitering detection Generally none

 Reasoning Small model or rules Bedrock, OpenAI-compatible API, EC2 GPU